jrmarcum/BasicsOfCodingV/README.md

 # Basics of Coding V
+## Preface
+What this text is and what it is not: This text is intended to introduce the reader to the basics of the V programming language in the sense that they will be able to write minimal types of programs and run the code.
+It is not intended to go into advanced topics like concurrency and use of pointers, data structures, object oriented programming, testing and debugging techniques and other software engineering principals.
 ## Statements
 A statement is an instruction that a program can execute.
 They are usually made line by line in your coding file.
 Lines in your code can have multiple statements that are separated typically by semicolons.
 ## Comments